 Late-night, last-minute pitch amends with pizza and beer are part of the agency fun, right?
 But for every Friday that you go home with shoulders up against your ears – there are calmer times.
 Times when specific skillsets aren’t required so that team can polish their craft or do some R&D.

 But what do these peaks and troughs do for your bottom line?
-You’re still paying salaries in the quieter times, how much of that spend is recoverable?
+You’re still paying salaries in the quieter times.
+How much of that spend is recoverable?

 Can you see what’s in your pipeline?
 Do you know how likely the work is to land and when?
 And if it doesn’t, what does this mean for suddenly available resource?
 Do you have other work for them?

-These are all questions you must be able to answer easily if you want a continual flow of manageable work through your agency teams and less utilisation surprises when you look at project progress and budget.
+These are all questions you must be able to answer easily if you want a continual flow of manageable work through your agency teams and fewer utilisation surprises when you look at project progress and budget.

 If you can see in advance that someone has capacity, you can manage it.
 You don’t want to be looking at all this at the end of the month and seeing that someone, or a number of people with the same skillset, were under-utilised.
-You need to be constantly looking ahead and see how things are panning out week-to-week, and whenever a big pipeline project is launched or declined.
+You need to be constantly looking ahead and see how things are panning out week-to-week and whenever a big pipeline project is launched or declined.

 If you can’t sell new work to keep everyone busy, you can still use the time productively.
-Perhaps, strategically over-service a client or book team members on internal projects, or some specific R&D. You’re paying their salary regardless so use their time productively, but you can only do this if you see the gap in advance.
+Perhaps strategically over-service a client or book team members on internal projects or some specific R&D. You’re paying their salary regardless, so use their time productively, but you can only do this if you see the gap in advance.

-And if you continually have more work coming from an existing client than your current team can handle - Client Services need to have an honest chat with this client to find out how long this additional work is likely to continue.
+And if you continually have more work coming from an existing client than your current team can handle, Client Services need to have an honest chat with this client to find out how long this additional work is likely to continue.
 If it’s indefinitely, then you can recruit accordingly.

-If your agency is doing all the above and you’re still struggling to manage capacity.
-Ask yourself, has the proposition of your agency changed?
-Either via a conscious move, because you’ve looked at upcoming trends and are moving towards demand – or naturally as your clients have stopped asking for specific services.
+If your agency is doing all the above and you’re still struggling to manage capacity, ask yourself, has the proposition of your agency changed?
+Either via a conscious move, because you’ve looked at upcoming trends and are moving towards demand, or naturally as your clients have stopped asking for specific services.

 If so, have you shifted your team skills mix accordingly?

-But whilst you can’t change these, you can better-prepare yourself for the challenge.
+But whilst you can’t change these, you can better prepare yourself for the challenge.
 If you’re able to see and efficiently manage everything discussed in this article, perhaps with a solid agency management system, then you’re in the strongest position possible to look ahead and make the right decisions.
 Then you can enjoy monthly figures that only ever go in one direction – up!